cansik/realsense-processing/README.md

 ## About

-The processing library is maintained by [@cansik](https://github.com/cansik) and based on the native Intel RealSense [java wrapper](https://github.com/cansik/librealsense-java).
+The processing library is maintained by [@cansik](https://github.com/cansik) and based on the Intel RealSense [Java wrapper](https://github.com/cansik/librealsense-java).